fprimex/zdesk/README.md

 ## Results returned and getting all HTTP response info

-Under normal circumstances, when a call is made and the response indicates success, the value returned will be formatted to simply usage.
-So if a JSON response is returned with the expected return code, then instead of getting back all of the HTTP response information, headers and all, all that is returned is the JSON.
-In some cases, only a single string in a particular heading is returned, and so that will be the return value.
+Under normal circumstances, when a call is made and the response indicates success, the value returned will be formatted to simplify usage.
+So if a JSON response is returned with the expected return code, then instead of getting back all of the HTTP response information, headers and all, the only thing that is returned is the JSON, which will already be deserialized.
+In some cases, only a single string in a particular heading (location) is returned, and so that will be the return value.

 Passing `complete_response=True` will cause all response information to be returned, which is the result of an `httplib2.client.request`.